markbytes/Laboratory-Work-3-Activity-Building-a-Custom-Image-Classifier-with-TensorFlow-/README.md

 # Activity 3A: Improving and Evaluating a Custom Image Classifier
 # Enhancing Model Performance: Visualization, Overfitting Control, Data Augmentation, and Model Deployment

+# Guide Questions (Student Explanation & Reflection)

+Visualization & Overfitting<br><br>
+1. What signs indicated overfitting in your first model?<br>
+- In the first model, I noticed that the training accuracy kept increasing, but the validation accuracy did not improve as much.
+In some cases, the validation accuracy even started to decrease while the training accuracy stayed high.
+This showed that the model was learning the training data too well but was not performing as well on new data.<br><br>

+2. How did data augmentation affect validation accuracy?<br>
+- After applying data augmentation, the validation accuracy improved slightly and became more stable.
+The model was able to handle different variations of the images better because it saw more diverse examples during training.
+This helped the model perform better on the validation dataset.<br><br>

+Model Improvement<br><br>
+3. What is the purpose of dropout layers?<br>
+- Dropout layers help reduce overfitting by randomly turning off some neurons during training.
+This prevents the model from depending too much on specific neurons and encourages it to learn more general patterns in the data.<br><br>

+4. Why does data augmentation improve generalization?<br>
+- Data augmentation improves generalization because it increases the variety of the training data.
+By using techniques like flipping, rotating, or zooming images, the model learns to recognize objects under different conditions.
+This helps it perform better on new images that it has not seen before.<br><br>

+Performance Comparison<br><br>
+5. Compare accuracy before and after improvements.<br>
+- Before adding improvements, the model had high training accuracy but lower validation accuracy, which suggested overfitting.
+After adding dropout and data augmentation, the validation accuracy improved and became closer to the training accuracy.
+This showed that the model was able to generalize better.<br><br>

+6. Which technique contributed most to improvement?<br>
+- Among the techniques used, data augmentation contributed the most to the improvement.
+It allowed the model to train on more varied images, which helped it learn more robust features and reduced overfitting.<br><br>

+Deployment & Application<br><br>
+7. Why is saving the model important?<br>
+- Saving the model is important because it allows us to reuse the trained model later without retraining it from scratch.
+This saves time and resources, especially when training takes a long time.<br><br>

+8. How can this model be deployed in a real-world system?<br>
+- This model can be deployed in different applications such as websites, mobile apps, or automated systems.
+For example, it can be used in an image recognition system where a user uploads an image and the model predicts what it contains.<br><br>